grammyjs/website/site/docs/guide/deployment-types.md

 So you decide to wait, firmly smiling back.
 And you wait.
 And wait.
-Some hours before the next sunrise, a truck of a local food delivery company arrives and brings a couple of large boxes into the parlor's storage room.
+Some hours before the next sunrise, a local food delivery company truck arrives and brings a couple of large boxes into the parlor's storage room.
 They read_ ice cream _on the outside.
 The employee finally starts to move again.
-"Of course we have salted caramel!
+"Of course, we have salted caramel!
 Two scoops with sprinkles, the usual?"
 As if nothing had happened, you enjoy your ice cream while leaving the world's most unrealistic ice cream parlor._